 We created the summit because of the COVID-19 pandemic.
 Originally scheduled for the middle of June, our 8th European DOE Meeting was canceled in January.
 So, after thinking about it for a bit, we decided to move the meeting online.
 This would be the only way to have a meeting for a while.
 Plus, the cost to the audience would be zero.

 All the speakers who agreed to speak at the European meeting agreed to make the move to a virtual event.
 A schedule was set-up.
 We gave it a new name.
 We sent emails to everyone with dates.
 The 2020 Online DOE Summit was born.

 Our first group of presentations consisted of a kickoff talk, three keynotes, and a tutorial.
 Many of these talks revolved around current directions in DOE.
 Even though DOE has been around for decades, it is an evolving practice with new techniques and advice coming up all the time.
 Each speaker discussed broad concepts in design of experiments.

-[Click on the title of the talk for an abstract, slides, and video recording of the presentation.]
+[Click on the title of the talk for a video recording of the presentation.]

 Kickoff: Know the SCOR for Multifactor Strategy of Experimentation

 Talk Topic: Laying out a strategy for multifactor design of experiments

 Talk topic: Pat explores his lifetime of design of experiments with a view to the future